-Using night vision glasses
+Using night-vision glasses

 So when do you use night vision glasses?
 Experts believe that this type of lenses will be useful during hazy or foggy daylight conditions.
-In situations when it is too hard to see through haze or smoke, night vision or yellow glasses will give you the edge.
+In situations when it is too hard to see through haze or smoke, polarized sunglasses or yellow filter will give you the edge.
 If glare is the problem when driving at night, the best option is to wear glasses without any color but with a special AR coating.
 AR coating reduces reflections within the lens and thus prevents the halo effect.

 AR coating also improves the transfer of light from the lens to the eyes.
 However, this is not recommended for people who don’t usually use glasses or AR-coated glasses.
 AR will reduce aberrations which are common in prescription lenses.
 The AR in nighttime driving glasses may only add irregularities to the vision and therefore won’t be effective in reducing glare.

 Good qualities of night vision glasses

 Therefore it is safe to conclude that the average yellow sunglasses or night vision glasses are not enough to be used for driving.
 What you need are glasses with polarized lenses.
 Polarized lenses are ideal for drivers because of their ability to reduce the glare coming from the headlights of oncoming vehicles.

 It can also prevent glare from light that comes from wet surfaces after rain.
 Polarized lenses are also great for foggy conditions or during cloudy conditions.
 When you wear sunglasses with polarized lenses, you will be able to enhance contrast and improve the details of objects.

-How to improve night vision when driving?
+How to improve Sight when driving?

 Choose the right night vision glasses.
 Investing in a safe and reliable pair of nighttime driving glasses can improve your driving performance and safety on the road.
 So, as a precaution, have your eyes checked regularly.
 Especially, if you drive for a living, having your eyes checked is essential in your line of work.

 While, if you wear prescription glasses, have your eyes checked regularly and use only an updated prescription.
-If possible, wear clear AR coated lens if you want to minimize glare.
+If possible, wear a clear AR coated lens if you want to minimize glare.
 You must make sure that your glasses are clean and your windshield is clean as well.